The SALSA MLPA Probemix P055 PAH is an in vitro diagnostic (IVD)1

 chromosomal rearrangements that can be detected with this MLPA probemix is between 1 and 5% of all PKU cases in most populations (see below for publications on probemix P055 PAH).

-This SALSA MLPA probemix P055-D1 PAH contains 38 MLPA probes with amplification products between 128 and 427 nucleotides (nt).
+The SALSA MLPA Probemix P055-D1 PAH contains 38 MLPA probes with amplification products between 128 and 427 nucleotides (nt).
 This includes 22 probes for the PAH